PIMS Postsecondary Information

 |Postsecondary Data Collection Opt-Out Process|

-Students attending postsecondary institutions may opt-out of a commonwealth data collection by submitting the Postsecondary Data Collection Opt-Out Form to PDE at least two months prior to postsecondary institutions submitting data.
+Students attending postsecondary institutions may opt-out of a commonwealth data collection by submitting the Postsecondary Data Collection Opt-Out Form to PDE at least one month prior to postsecondary institutions submitting data.
 Students are not permitted to opt-out of federally-mandated collections.

 The deadlines for opting-out of commonwealth data collections are as follows:

 - September 1 to Opt-Out of a Summer Collection

 - January 1 to Opt-Out of a Fall/Intersession Collection